madetech/handbook/benefits/flexible_holiday.md

 * Time off due to illness and/or injury are handled separately.
 Flexible holiday cannot be used for these types of absences.

 * If a team members performance declines significantly due to abuse of this policy, then we reserve the right to review their use of this policy.

+* We have 23 holiday days in our employment contracts but in practice we have Flexible Holiday as per this guidance.
+We'd only revert to the employment contract in the case of abusing our Flexible Holiday system though we've never needed to do this.
+If you leave Made Tech part way through the year we will also use 23 days to pro-rata your final salary.
+In some cases that means we'll pay you for accrued and unused holiday and in others it means you'll have to pay days taken over your pro-rated allowance back.